History and exam

 Helicobacter pylori

-N-nitroso compounds
+foods containing N-nitroso compounds

 N-nitroso compounds are generated after consumption of nitrates.
 These are naturally found in vegetables and are used as a food additive in several cured meats.
 Oral bacteria can convert nitrate to nitrite, which can react with an amino compound to form N-nitroso compounds.
-An increase in gastric nitrite has been observed in patients with precancerous gastric lesions.[16]
+An increase in gastric nitrite has been observed in patients with pre-cancerous gastric lesions.[25]

 weak